jonkelly5/Biosphere2AWSChatbot/README.md

 Vist https://{CloudfrontDistrbution Domain Id}.cloudfront.net
 - Get your CloudfrontDistrbution domain name from the console in Cloudfront -> Distribution -> your distribution -> Distribution domain name

+# Debugging

+If deployment fails check the "Biosphere2Stack" stack in cloudformation via the aws console (website)